 Why this matters

-If even a fraction of this gap closes, the implications are large: a GPT-5-class training run currently costing roughly $31M in electricity could drop to a few hundred dollars.
+If even a fraction of this gap closes, the implications are large: a GPT-5-class training run currently costing tens of millions of dollars in electricity could drop to a few hundred dollars.
 Inference cost per query could fall enough that frontier models could run on a hearing-aid-sized power budget.
 The concentration of frontier AI in a handful of companies is, in part, a side effect of this architectural energy tax — not an inherent law of how intelligence has to be built.

-None of this requires new physics.
+None of this requires new physics to discover — only to engineer around.
 It requires building hardware that doesn’t separate memory from compute, doesn’t fire idle units, and doesn’t insist on digital precision everywhere.
 The brain has been proving this works for 500 million years on 20 watts.

 Read the full paper